n-zu/elixir_pipeline/README.md

     - `make clean_local_deploy` will remove old containers and deploy the system, waiting for the services to be ready.
     - `make manager_iex` will open an iex session on the manager node.
   - Run `DistributedPipeline.main` (on iex) to start the pipeline.
-    > `make run` deploys and runs the system directly, but can fail.

 > You might find unused logging capabilities in the code.
 > These are left from the original project where some metrics are logged using statsd.